openai/multiagent-particle-envs/README.md

     3) `reward()`: defines the reward function for a given agent
     4) `observation()`: defines the observation space of a given agent
     5) (optional) `benchmark_data()`: provides diagnostic data for policies trained on the environment (e.g. evaluation metrics)

+## Creating and running policies

+- `./multiagent/policy`: folder contains code for different policies.
+Name the file for the policy.
+To run, change instantiation in bin/run_policy.py and run it with the intended scenario.

 ### Creating new environments